-- Remove students / staff-secure area immediately OR move the victim to a secure private area - Assign members of the same sex to stay with the victim - Contact law enforcement (911) and give following information - o Your name/ position, - o Location of you and victim - o Description of what occurred - o Victim's name/ age - Description of assailant(s): height, weight, gender, hair/ eye color, clothing, ethnicity. - Assign someone to meet law enforcement/ emergency medical personnel.
+- Remove students and staff to a secure area immediately OR move the victim to a secure private area don't move anything else or allow the victim to clean up or dispose of clothing. - Assign members of the same sex to stay with the victim - Contact law enforcement (9-1-1) and give following information - Your name/ position, - Location of you and victim - Description of what occurred - Victim's name/ age - Description of assailant(s): height, weight, gender, hair/ eye color, clothing, ethnicity. - Assign someone to meet law enforcement/ emergency medical personnel.
 Use an entrance that will not identify crises to other students. - Contact the parent / guardian of the victim (information on emergency cards)